Intermediate French (Summer Session C -- 8 weeks)

 Required: Réseau: Communication, Intégration, Intersections, 2nd Edition, Pearson (Textbook, Student activities manual, and Answer key, access to My French Lab, and complimentary Oxford New French Dictionary); select outside readings

-Please note: All of the required material (textbook, student activities manual, answer key and MyFrenchLab) will be available in package form at the Cal Student Store.
+Please note: The program uses the second edition only.
+All of the required materials (textbook, student activities manual, answer key and MyFrenchLab) will be available in package form at the Cal Student Store.
 In most cases, purchasing a package turns out to be cheaper than buying the components separately.
-Oxford New French Dictionary included in package.
+Oxford New French Dictionary is included in package.

 Recommended: Morton, English Grammar for Students of French

 For students with one of the following: 4 years of high school French; a passing grade in French 2 at UC Berkeley; 2nd or 3rd semester college French; 3rd or 4th-quarter college French; a 3 on the AP French exam.
+Students who have lived for an extended time in a French-speaking environment should consult with Vesna Rodic, the Second Year Coordinator.
 For additional placement information please see Lower Division Placement Guidelines.